DavidPickles/oidc-lab/README.md

 - [Git](https://git-scm.com/downloads)
 - [Node.js](https://nodejs.org/en)

-Tested with Node v17, v18 and v19; it'll probably work with earlier versions too.
+Tested with Node v17, v18 and v19; it'll probably work with earlier and later versions too.
+(Though it uses ECM, so not versions earlier than 12.)

 ## Install